Gingerbread Cheesecake Cookies

 The real joy of these cookies isn't just how good they taste.
 It's all about the fun we have making them together.
 The whole house smells amazing with gingerbread and spices while the kids help roll dough balls in sugar.
 We might end up with flour everywhere but those laughs and sticky hands are worth any cleanup.
 These treats have become a must-have part of our Christmas celebrations.

 A close-up of a chocolate cookie with a bite taken out, revealing a creamy filling inside, surrounded by other similar cookies.
-Pin it
+Save it

 A close-up of a chocolate cookie with a bite taken out, revealing a creamy filling inside, surrounded by other similar cookies. | kylierecipes.com